kibook/s1kd-tools/tools/s1kd-newdm/README.md

 Use XML templates in the specified directory instead of the built-in templates.

 -,
-Dumps the built-in default 'dmtypes' XML.
+Dumps the built-in default `.dmtypes` XML.
 This can be used to quickly set up a starting point for a project's custom info codes, from which info names can be modified and unused codes can be removed to fit the project.

 -.
-Dumps the simple text form of the built-in default 'dmtypes'.
+Dumps the simple text form of the built-in default `.dmtypes`.

 -!
 Do not include an info name for the new data module.